Skip to main content

 Upgrade your Helm deployment

-This guide covers upgrading an existing self-hosted Retool Helm + Kubernetes deployment to Retool 4.0 and enabling R² features.
-R² components are disabled by default in chart version 6.11.0 and must be explicitly enabled via the rr.* namespace in your Helm values.
+This guide covers upgrading an existing self-hosted Retool Helm + Kubernetes deployment to Retool 4.0 and enabling features associated with the new app builder.
+These features are disabled by default in chart version 6.11.5 and must be explicitly enabled via the rr.* namespace in your Helm values.
 Upgrading the chart without enabling them is safe and fully backward compatible.

 Retool's officially supported deployment configuration for Kubernetes is the Terraform blueprints.
 This guide is provided for customers upgrading existing Helm deployments and is offered for convenience, but Retool recommends migrating to the Terraform blueprints deployment for full support going forward.